idarlm/imt3603-project/Reports/André.md

 # Overview

 Throughout the project my primary task has been to develop  the enemy rats  that hunt for our mouse character.
-At the core of this is the AIStateMachine class, building on a template made by Idar.
+At the core of this is the AIStateMachine class, building on a generic class made by Idar.
 Below is a diagram that shows the relationship between that class and other important components of the system I've built up throughout the project.

 - ![gampeprog](images/gampeprog.png)